 The forklift aisle runs perpendicular to the drive-in lanes and a single aisle can service many lanes on either side, providing a very high pallet position-to-aisle ratio.
 The operator drives into the required lane to store and retrieve pallets.

-- Pallet construction and condition: It is important to ensure that pallets are in good condition and capable of supporting the loads from the side.
-Pallets should be stable and without product overhang.
+- Pallet Construction & Condition: It is important to ensure that pallets are in good condition and capable of supporting the loads from the side.
+Pallets should be stable and without product overhang

 Do you need components or design help with a drive-in pallet racking system?

 We can help with design, product selection, and components from our existing inventory.
 Email us with your details and we’ll get back to you with more information.